dengchunyu/scPagwas_reproduce/BloodTrait_scPagwas_BMMC_PBMC_running.md

 > (Vuckovic, D. et al. The Polygenic and Monogenic Basis of Blood Traits and Diseases.
 Cell 182, 1214–1231.e11 (2020)).

 ### blood traits：
 Data and Code Availability Summary statistics are available to download from: ftp://ftp.sanger.ac.uk/pub/project/humgen/summary_statistics/UKBB_blood_cell_traits/ for UK Biobank and http://www.mhi-humangenetics.org/en/resources for the meta-analysis.
-The accession numbers for the UK Biobank summary statistics reported in this paper are GWAS Catalog: GCST90002379–GCST90002407.
+The accession numbers for the UK Biobank summary statistics reported in this paper are:

 - basophil cell count
   Dataset: ieu-b-29